Exponential tree: Tree structure

 An additional condition is that searching for a value using the splitters must yield the correct node (i.e. the one containing the value).
-Therefore, if a root of a subtree contains the splitter $s$ and it's right sibling contains the splitter $s'$, then this subtree can only contain keys in the range $[s,s')$.
+Therefore, if a root of a subtree contains the splitter $s$ and its right sibling contains the splitter $s'$, then this subtree can only contain keys in the range $[s,s')$.

 Local data structure

 The tree uses a static data structure in every inner node to allow fast lookup of values.
 It must be possible to build this structure with $d$ values in time $O(d^{k-1})$.
 The lookup time in this structure is denoted $S(d)$.

 A Fusion tree can be used as this data structure.

 Operations

 Search

 The exponential tree can be searched in the same way as a normal search tree.
 In each node, the local data structure can be used to find the next child quickly.

 Let $T(n)$ denote the time complexity of the search.
 Then it satisfies the following recurrence: